fizzyizzy05/binary/README.md

 ## Features
 - Calculations occur as you type
-- Supports binary and decimal as input and output bases
+- Convert between binary, decimal and hexadecimal values
-    - Hexadecimal will be added with 0.2
+- The input box removes invalid digits when they're entered
 - Bit counter for binary values

 ## Translations